NishaantKrSingh/gradus/content/getting-started-with-gradus.md

 ---
-title: "Getting Started With Gradus"
+title: "Discord chat bot with Gemini"
-description: "This CodeLab demonstrates how to setup gradus for yourself"
+description: "This CodeLab demonstrates how to make a Discord bot that used Gemini AI in the to reply to your messages."
-slug: "getting-started-with-gradus"
+slug: ""
 authors:
   [
     {
-      name: "Vrijraj Singh",
+      name: "Nishant Singh",
       image: "/authors/vrijraj.jpeg",
       socials:
         {